supawatofficial/olympic-dashboard/README.md

 Link:
 https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

+Please note that the data on Kaggle may have been updated since I created this dashboard.
+Therefore, the information displayed here might not reflect the most recent data.

 Thank you for looking at my first dashboard.
 I understand that there may be some errors or inaccuracies in the data.
 I'm grateful for your feedback as I continue to develop my Power BI skills.